Frequently Asked Questions

 When can prerequisite courses be taken?

-• can be taken at any time, but must be completed by April 30 of the year of entry;
+Prerequisite courses can be taken at any time, but must be completed by April 30 of the year of entry.
+Prerequisites can be completed during the spring/summer semesters prior to the mid-September application opening and during the September to April application cycle.
+Prerequisite courses can be taken online.

-• must have been taken within 10 years of application.
+Prerequisite courses must have been taken within 10 years of the application deadline.

 Please visit the Admission Requirements webpage for more details.